 The word sacred can denote some sort of religious or spiritual significance to the place or site.
 A good example is Ka Pu’uhonua o Olowalu, a place of refuge sanctified by the gods of Ancient Hawai’i.

-Like many in Hawai’i, this place is held sacred from the hierarchy of gods and ancestral spirits present there.
+Like many in Hawai’i, this place is held sacred by the hierarchy of gods and ancestral spirits present there.

-Examples are Haleakalā on Maui or Mauna Kea on the Big Island.
-These two majestic peaks, reaching to the heavens, are considered sacred to all Hawaiians.
+Examples below are Haleakalā on Maui and Mauna Kea on the Big Island.
+These two majestic peaks, reaching the heavens, are considered sacred to all Hawaiians.

 When you visit Sacred Places, you feel something inside of you.
 It can create a sense of well-being.
 Perhaps you will feel inspired.
 Or sense a connection to something which feels divine.

 By nature, many feel these things, and feel the need to protect and preserve these places that invoke these feelings.
 In the same vein, we as a society, would respect and maintain a beautiful church or temple of another religion.

 In today’s blog, we will talk about 3 Sacred Places on the Island of Maui.
 All three are by the sea.